whitemech/lydia/README.md

 The same scripts but with the `check` prefix lets you check whether fixes are needed or not.

+For building:
+- `build.sh`: for normal build
+- `build-dev.sh` for development build

 ## Docker development image

 We provide a Docker image for development.